Clarithromycin, 500 mg 7 pcs

 Ritonavir

-The co-administration of ritonavir 600 mg/day and clarithromycin 1 g/day may decrease the metabolism of clarithromycin (increase Cmax by 31 %, Cmin by 182 % and AUC by 77 %), complete inhibition of 14-hydroxyclarithromycin formation.
-Due to the wide therapeutic range, no dosage reduction is required in patients with normal renal function.
-In patients with renal impairment, it is reasonable to consider the following dose adjustments: if creatinine clearance is 30-60 ml/min, the dose of clarithromycin should be reduced by 50%.
-Ritonavir should not be coadministered with clarithromycin in doses greater than 1 g per day.
+When co-administered with ritonavir 600 mg/day and clarithromycin 1 g/day, it is possible to reduce the metabolism of clarithromycin (increase in Cmax by 31%, Cmin by 182% and AUC by 77%), and completely suppress the formation of 14-hydroxyclarithromycin.
+Due to the wide therapeutic index, dosage reduction is not required in patients with normal renal function.
+In patients with renal failure, it is advisable to consider the following dose adjustment options: if the creatinine clearance is 30-60 ml/min, the dose of clarithromycin should be reduced by 50%.
+Ritonavir should not be co-administered with clarithromycin in doses exceeding 1 g per day.

-The concomitant use of clarithromycin and oral antidiabetic agents and/or insulin may lead to severe hypoglycemia.
-Concomitant use of clarithromycin with some oral antidiabetic drugs such as nateglinide, pioglitazone, repaglinide, rosiglitazone due to inhibition of CYP3A isoenzyme by clarithromycin may cause hypoglycemia.
+Concomitant use of clarithromycin and oral hypoglycemic drugs and/or insulin can lead to severe hypoglycemia.
+When clarithromycin is used simultaneously with certain oral hypoglycemic drugs, such as nateglinide, pioglitazone, repaglinide, rosiglitazone, hypoglycemia may occur due to inhibition of the CYP3A isoenzyme by clarithromycin.
 Close monitoring of blood glucose concentrations is recommended.

-Ventricular pirouette tachycardia may occur when combined with quinidine or disopyramide.
-If clarithromycin is concomitantly used with these drugs, the electrocardiogram should be monitored regularly to determine whether the QT interval is prolonged, and the serum concentrations of these drugs should be monitored.
+When used together with quinidine or disopyramide, ventricular tachycardia of the “pirouette” type may occur.
+When clarithromycin is coadministered with these drugs, the electrocardiogram should be regularly monitored for prolongation of the QT interval, and serum concentrations of these drugs should also be monitored.

-The co-administration of clarithromycin, which is known to inhibit the CYP3A enzyme, and drugs primarily metabolized by the CYP3A isoenzyme may be associated with a mutual increase in their concentrations, which may enhance or prolong both therapeutic and adverse effects.
-Clarithromycin should be used with caution in patients receiving drugs that are substrates of CYP3A isoenzyme, especially if these drugs have a narrow therapeutic range (for example: carbamazepine), and/or are extensively metabolized by this enzyme.
-Dose adjustments should be made if necessary for drugs taken together with clarithromycin.
-The serum concentrations of drugs primarily metabolized by CYP3A isoenzyme should also be monitored if possible.
+Co-administration of clarithromycin, which is known to inhibit the CYP3A enzyme, and drugs primarily metabolized by the CYP3A isoenzyme, may be associated with a mutual increase in their concentrations, which may increase or prolong both therapeutic and side effects.
+Clarithromycin should be used with caution in patients receiving drugs that are substrates of the CYP3A isoenzyme, especially if these drugs have a narrow therapeutic index (for example: carbamazepine), and/or are extensively metabolized by this enzyme.
+If necessary, the dose of the drug taken together with clarithromycin should be adjusted.
+Also, whenever possible, serum concentrations of drugs primarily metabolized by the CYP3A isoenzyme should be monitored.

-.
-The following drugs/classes are metabolized by the same CYP3A isoenzyme as clarithromycin, such as alprazolam, carbamazepine, cilostazol, cyclosporine, disopyramide, methylprednisolone, midazolam, omeprazole, indirect anticoagulants (e.g., warfarin), quinidine, rifabutin, sildenafil, tacrolimus, triazolam and vinblastine.
-CYP3A agonists also include the following drugs that are contraindicated for co-administration with clarithromycin: astemizole, cisapride, pimozide, terfenadine, lovastatin, simvastatin and ergot alkaloids (see section “Contraindications”).
-Drugs that interact similarly through other isoenzymes within the cytochrome P450 system include phenytoin, theophylline and valproic acid.
+The following drugs/classes are metabolized by the same CYP3A isoenzyme as clarithromycin, for example, alprazolam, carbamazepine, cilostazol, cyclosporine, disopyramide, methylprednisolone, midazolam, omeprazole, indirect anticoagulants (eg, warfarin), quinidine, rifabutin, sildenafil, tacrolimus, triazolam and vinblastine.
+Also, CYP3A agonists include the following drugs that are contraindicated for combined use with clarithromycin: astemizole, cisapride, pimozide, terfenadine, lovastatin, simvastatin and ergot alkaloids (see section “Contraindications”).
+Drugs that interact in this manner through other isoenzymes within the cytochrome P450 system include phenytoin, theophylline, and valproic acid.

 HMG-CoA reductase inhibitors

-Co-administration of lovastatin or simvastatin is contraindicated (see section “Contraindications”) due to the fact that these statins are significantly metabolized by CYP3A4 isoenzyme and co-administration with clarithromycin increases their serum concentrations, which leads to increased risk of myopathy, including rhabdomyolysis.
+Co-administration of clarithromycin with lovastatin or simvastatin is contraindicated (see section “Contraindications”) due to the fact that these statins are largely metabolized by the CYP3A4 isoenzyme, and combined use with clarithromycin increases their serum concentrations, which leads to an increased risk of myopathy, including rhabdomyolysis.
 Rare cases of rhabdomyolysis have been reported in patients taking these drugs together.
-If clarithromycin is required, lovastatin or simvastatin should be discontinued during therapy.
+If clarithromycin is necessary, lovastatin or simvastatin should be discontinued during therapy.

-Clarithromycin should be used with caution when combined therapy with statins.
-If co-administration is necessary, it is recommended to take the lowest dose of statin.
-Statins that are not dependent on CYP3A isoenzyme metabolism (e.g.: fluvastatin) should be used.
+Clarithromycin should be used with caution in combination therapy with statins.
+If coadministration is necessary, it is recommended to take the lowest dose of statin.
+It is necessary to use statins that do not depend on the metabolism of the CYP3A isoenzyme (for example: fluvastatin).

-There is a risk of serious bleeding and significantly increased prothrombin time when clarithromycin and warfarin are used concomitantly.
-If patients receive clarithromycin and oral anticoagulants concomitantly, prothrombin time and INR should be monitored closely.
+There is a risk of serious bleeding and a significant increase in prothrombin time when clarithromycin and warfarin are used simultaneously.
+If patients are receiving clarithromycin and oral anticoagulants concomitantly, prothrombin time and INR should be carefully monitored.

 Omeprazole

-The co-administration of clarithromycin and omeprazole may increase equilibrium plasma concentrations of omeprazole (Cmax, AUC0-24, T1/2 by 30%, 89%, and 34%, respectively).
+When clarithromycin and omeprazole are co-administered, it is possible to increase the equilibrium plasma concentrations of omeprazole (Cmax, AUC0-24, T1/2 by 30%, 89% and 34%, respectively).

 Sildenafil, tadalafil and vardenafil

-Each of these phosphodiesterase inhibitors is metabolized at least in part with CYP3A.
-At the same time, the CYP3A isoenzyme may be inhibited in the presence of clarithromycin.
-Co-administration of clarithromycin with sildenafil, tadalafil or vardenafil may lead to increased inhibitory effects on phosphodiesterase.
-A reduction in the dose of sildenafil, tadalafil, and vardenafil should be considered when prescribing these drugs together.
+Each of these phosphodiesterase inhibitors is metabolized, at least in part, by CYP3A.
+At the same time, the CYP3A isoenzyme can be inhibited in the presence of clarithromycin.
+Co-administration of clarithromycin with sildenafil, tadalafil or vardenafil may lead to increased phosphodiesterase inhibitory effects.
+When prescribing these drugs together, consider reducing the dose of sildenafil, tadalafil and vardenafil.

 Theophylline, carbamazepine